Vedant2254/EHR-LockChain/Readme.md

 #### Textual file formats

-Some textual file formats in used in this project -
+Some textual file formats in used in the project -

 - `utf-8` string format
 - `ArrayBuffer` array of uint8